Looking for a new job in the field of psychology?

 Opportunities listed on this page are not remunerated and therefore are not subject to the Society's general terms and conditions of employment.

 Volunteers working for the Society are subject to the Code of Conduct for Members undertaking activities on behalf of the Society.

-If you have any queries, or to request a Statement of Interest form, please contact [email protected]
+To make an enquiry or to request a Statement of Interest form please email [email protected]

 Assessors for the Qualification in Occupational Psychology (Stage 2) - New 2019 and old 2010/2012 routes